Ferrari F399 - A car that ended the drought for the Italian team

 Before the crash, Schumacher scored only one podium out of four races, finishing 3rd in Spain but his teammate did a fine job and was 2nd at Monaco and Silverstone, and finished 3rd in Canada.

-After the first half of the season, Ferrari topped the standings having just two points more than McLaren, while in the Drivers’ Championship both Irvine and Schumacher had 32 points on their accounts and were 8 points behind Hakkinen.
+After the first half of the season, Ferrari topped the standings having just two points more than McLaren, while in the Drivers’ Championship both drivers had 32 points on their accounts and were 8 points behind Hakkinen.

 Irvine’s fine form wasn’t crowned with the title

-Before the final two races of the year, Irvine was only two points behind Hakkinen while the British team had an 8-point lead to Ferrari in the Constructors’ Championship.
+Before the final two races of the year, Eddie was only two points behind Hakkinen while the British team had an 8-point lead to Ferrari in the Constructors’ Championship.

 Schumacher returned for the Malaysian Grand Prix, the penultimate race of the season, and helped Irvine to win the race while the German driver was 2nd at Sepang.
 Before the season-closing race in Japan, Irvine was the championship leader, having a 4-point advantage to Hakkinen, just as Ferrari had to McLaren.
 Ferrari had a great opportunity to win both titles but Hakkinen won the race at Suzuka circuit in front of Schumacher and Irvine and for the second year in a row became a champion, finishing the season with only two points more than Irvine.
 Ferrari became the Constructors’ champion beating the British team by four points.